naffiq/php-randomorg-draws/README.md

 ### Contributing and testing

 Any contribution is highly welcomed.
-If you want to run test provide `RANDOMORG_LOGIN` and `RANDOMORG_PASSWORD` environment variables.
+If you want to run tests provide `RANDOMORG_LOGIN` and `RANDOMORG_PASSWORD` environment variables.
 Tests can initialize them from `.env` file.
 Just specify them as follows:
 ```.env